macmixing/CaliBot/README.md

    - Share images for vision analysis
    - Upload documents for text extraction
    - Ask follow-up questions with context preserved

+## Logging

+- All process steps are logged using `print()` statements.
+- If you run the bot with output redirection or as a service, logs will appear in `bot.log` (e.g., `python bot.py >> bot.log 2>&1` or via your process manager).
+- This provides detailed, step-by-step visibility into the bot's operation.

 ## How It Works